 As you approach the traffic lights at the junction with Bramall Lane, there’s a cycle right turn lane which takes you up on to some red pavement, Cross at the toucan crossing and follow the cycle lane past James’s cycle shop, and onto Asline Rd.
 At the bottom, cross at the toucan and go up up Glover Rd – turn left for Saxon Rd, along the cycle track past Virgin Gym, then left on Little London Road. taking the cycle track on the right up to Heeley Retail Park.
 Use the main exit from the retail park, straight across Chesterfield Rd and up Beeton Rd and enter Meersbrook Park.
-Technically you should walk up through the park to Bishops House, straight up Thorpe House Rd right on Lees Hall Rd (nice switchback) r. on Mount View Rd, left on Warminster Rd to the top, left then first r. to Bunting Nook, emerging onto Norton Lane which is a bit busy.
+Cycle with care up through the park to Bishops House, straight up Thorpe House Rd right on Lees Hall Rd (nice switchback) r. on Mount View Rd, left on Warminster Rd to the top, left then first r. to Bunting Nook, emerging onto Norton Lane which is a bit busy.